Dancer and Educator

 With her ballet students at the Peabody Conservatory she taught the classics.
 During my years studying with Miss Lynn, 1960-1966, we performed as members of the Peabody Senior Ballet Company in the dance portions of operas at the Lyric Theater in Baltimore, in addition to annual performances in the Peabody Conservatory Concert Hall: Les Sylphides, Aida, Carmen, The Magic Flute, A Midsummer Night's Dream, Die Fledermaus, amongst others.
 Performances were filmed by Miss Lynn and archived to the Dance Collection of the New York Public Library for the Performing Arts.

 Carol Lynn inspired her students to give their very best to their dancing; we were taught that success is 1% talent and 99% work.
 Her enthusiasm was especially contagious and uplifting when we went on stage, as she told us to 'just dance'!
+Miss Lynn filmed me in a solo, "The Scarf Dance," using a twenty foot long silk scarf, to the musical composition Gold and Silver Waltz by Franz Lehár in 1963, which I performed on the small stage in the Peabody Conservatory.
 Perhaps the greatest compliment I received from Miss Lynn was after a performance of the opera "Carmen" in the Lyric Theater when she said to me "You really danced!"

 August 23, 2002